 - If the sky is the most dramatic part of the sunset, compose your picture so that two thirds of it is filled with sky.
 If the reflection on water and silhouettes is the most captivating part of the pictures give this two thirds of your image’s real estate.

 - Head to a beach where you’ll find some of the best sunset pictures.
 Here you can see the sun setting over the horizon, and your pictures will also get the benefits of the colorful reflections off the water.
 Other good places include the desert and prairie where you also often can see the horizon and where the additional dust in the air adds to the color.

 This is all you need for succeeding at sunset photography so start using these tips and you’ll be happily surprised at the beautiful sunset pictures you’ll capture.

 Autumn Lockwood is a writer for Your Picture Frames.com and loves photography.
+Come check out our selection of floating frames in a wide variety of colors, styles and sizes.
 Your Picture Frames makes it easy for you to find just the perfect frame.
-Come check out our selection of floating frames by visiting our online picture frame shop or calling 1-800-780-0699.

 For Further Training on Sunset & Sunrise Photography:

 With in-depth chapters on how to capture all the light in a sunset/sunrise, this new tutorial eBook is designed to help you master challenging lighting conditions for any scene you are faced with.
 Post-processing these types of photos is also somewhat tricky, the book covers HDR and exposure blending techniques to you can achieve perfect lighting in all areas of your photo.
 It is currently 50% off for the launch sale which ends in a few days at the end of the month.

 Deal found here: Sunset & Sunrise Tutorial Chapters in the Photography eBook

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: